johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

 ![title image reading "typescript-eslint with JSDoc JavaScript" with a typescript-eslint logo and TypeScript logo](title-image.png)

-We'll also talk a little about practical ways to write JSDoc annotations in a JavaScript codebase.
+We'll also talk a little about how to use TypeScript in combination with JSDoc annotations in a JavaScript codebase.

 <!--truncate-->

 ## Background

 I recently worked on a project where we had a five year old React JavaScript codebase.
 There wasn't time to convert the codebase to TypeScript, but we wanted to see if we could get some of the benefits of TypeScript by using JSDoc annotations.
 The codebase also didn't have linting in place.
-So we thought we'd see to use `typescript-eslint` to lint our codebase.
+So we thought we'd see if we could use `typescript-eslint` to lint our codebase.
 This was a little tricky to set up, so I thought I'd write a post to help others who might be in the same situation.

 ## Setting up TypeScript